Skip to main content

 BMLT Installation

-This guide covers installing the BMLT Server on your configured LAMP stack.
+This page covers installing the BMLT Server on your configured LAMP stack.

 # Navigate to web directory